-James studied a BA (Hons) Degree in Film Production at Screen and Film School, Brighton and now runs his own company as well as working with one of our official Industry Partners, Be The Fox.
+James studied a BA (Hons) Degree in Film Production at Screen and Film School Brighton, and now runs his own production company, alongside freelancing as a brand content and commercials producer.

 What were the most valuable skills you gained at Screen and Film School?

 “The two greatest takeaways from Film School, for me, are connections and mistakes.
 I still work closely with friends from Film School, and am really grateful for the wider network of connections I have grown, most with roots grounded in Film School.
 Secondly, the freedom and safe space to make mistakes.

 I think if nothing else Film School gives you a huge leg-up into industry; laying the foundations with skills like set etiquette, roles, responsibilities, and generally encouraging you to think more openly about film.
 All useful stuff that would take longer to grow organically, from scratch.”